How Contractors Can Protect Floors During Construction

-Whether you’re a seasoned contractor or a DIY novice, following best construction practices and investing in the right protective materials will prevent damage to your floors throughout a remodel.
-Taking proper precautions for new floors secures your remodeling investment and guards against contaminating adjacent areas not under renovation.
+Whether you’re a seasoned contractor or just getting started in the business, following best construction practices and investing in the right protective materials will prevent damage to your customers’ floors.
+Taking proper precautions for new and existing floors guard against costly damages and prevent contaminating adjacent areas not under renovation.

 Best Construction Practices Also Protect Floors

-- Floors benefit from a clean-as-you-go strategy.
+- Remember that floors benefit from a “clean-as-you-go” strategy.
 Ensure that those working on the remodel practice an “end-of-the-workday tidy” with shop vacuums and/or sponge mops to help control dust.

-- Spend time sealing and ventilating the work area to protects floors, the rest of your house, and your family from all varieties of noxious substances that turn into a fine dust.
+- Spend time sealing and ventilating the work area to protect floors and the rest of the building from all varieties of noxious substances.
 This is especially critical during demolition.
 Ventilating the work area, like installing a fan in a window, removes contaminants from the renovation area and creates a pressure barrier.
-By creating a pressure barrier, dust will circulate less into the rest of the house.
-Depending upon the age of the home, you may wish to rent or even purchase an air scrubber.
+By creating a pressure barrier, dust will circulate less into the rest of the building.
+Depending on the situation, you may wish to rent or even purchase an air scrubber.

 Sealing and Ventilation Materials

-For residential remodels, using fire retardant plastic sheeting to seal your worksite isn’t a requirement, but it’s certainly a good idea.
-Americover’s 6 mil Fire Retardant Anti-Static Film makes great containment sheeting, and it can be used with a variety of pole systems.
+For residential remodels, using fire-retardant plastic sheeting to seal your worksite isn’t a requirement, but it’s certainly a good idea.
+Americover’s 6 mil Antistatic Fire Retardant Plastic Sheeting makes great containment sheeting, and it can be used with a variety of pole systems.

-Carpets, in particular, need a strong, durable, and puncture-resistant covering like Carpet Cover by Americover®.
-The covering features a water-based adhesive that it won’t discolor your carpets, and it releases cleanly when it’s time for cleanup.
+Carpets, in particular, need a strong, durable, and puncture-resistant covering like Carpet Cover Self Adhesive by Americover®.
+The covering features a water-based adhesive that won’t discolor your carpets, and it releases cleanly when it’s time for cleanup.

-When choosing a floor covering strategy for tile or wood, consider not only protection against dust and liquids, but what would protect that floor if a hammer is dropped on it.
-One method that can take a hammer drop is placing layer of rosin paper to a clean floor, that layer is then covered with a foam layer, and on top of that, pieces of Masonite are secured together.
-Although diligent, the rosin paper can actually leach red pigment onto your floor if there’s humidity or moisture.
+When choosing a floor covering strategy for tile or wood, consider what would protect that floor if a hammer or another heavy object is dropped on it.
+One method that can take a hammer drop is placing a layer of rosin paper to a clean floor, followed with a foam layer, and finally covered with pieces of Masonite that are secured together.
+Do keep in mind the rosin paper can actually leach red pigment onto your floor if there’s humidity or moisture.

-Sticky Mats™ should be placed at each work-area entrance.
-During construction, it also helps to have these at other entries to the home.
+- Sticky Mats™ should be placed at each work-area entrance.
+During construction, it also helps to have these at other entries to the remodel.
 Sticky Mats™ are convenient to use, because when one gets too saturated with gunk, you can dispose of that layer and use a clean sheet.
-Sticky Mats™ come 30 sheets per pad.
+Sticky Mats™ come with 30 sheets per pad.